jakobtfaber/Denario/docs/prompts.md

 # Prompts

-Here are detailed the exact prompts employed for the agents in each of the steps in the Denario generation process.
+Here are detailed some of the exact prompts employed for the agents in each of the steps in the Denario generation process.
+For all the prompts employed check the [source code](https://github.com/AstroPilot-AI/Denario).

 ## Idea